break-stuff/cem-tools/packages/vs-code-integration/README.md

  * @attribute {string} value - The value of the selected radio
  * @attribute {1,2,3,4} size - This will control the size of radio buttons *
- * @csspart bar - Styles the color of bar
+ * @csspart bar - Styles the bar element
  *
  * @slot - add radio buttons to the `default` slot to create options to your radio group
  * @slot label - placeholder for the radio group label